 While it is smaller and has fewer amenities than other major cities in Canada, you’ll never struggle to find healthcare, schools or work.
 Many expatriates move to Quebec City because it’s closer to a European city than anywhere else in Canada.

 Language is the primary consideration for anyone planning to move to the city.
 Fewer than 2% of inhabitants speak English fluently, and French is definitely the dominant language for work.
-There are several major employers in the area, thanks to the thriving port.
+The area has several major employers, thanks to the thriving port.

 In general, life in Quebec City is cheaper than in other similar-sized cities.
 Everything from rent to groceries sits below average making it an inexpensive place to emigrate to.
 The reason for the low costs is the winter isolation.